CyberCherney/cybercherney.github.io/about.md

 ## CompTIA Pentest+

 **Recommended Certifications:** CompTIA Network+, CompTIA Security+
-**Recommended Experience:** Minimum 3-4 years of hands-on information
+**Recommended Experience:** Minimum 3-4 years of hands-on information security or related experience

 *Click on the icon or title to be sent to credly to verify this certification.*